Rock City (venue)

 Rock City is a music venue and nightclub located in Nottingham, England.
 It is owned by venue operator and concert promoter DHP Family.

-It opened in December 1980, first hosting The Undertones, and has gone on to host some of the biggest names in alternative music, as well as maintaining a number of weekly club nights.
-It has been described by NME as "sweaty but truly indie" and has received numerous awards, including Kerrang! magazine's Venue of the Year for ten consecutive years.
+It opened in December 1980, first hosting The Undertones, and has gone on to host some of the biggest names in music including Nirvana, Guns N’ Roses, David Bowie, Ramones and Oasis.
+It has received numerous awards, including Kerrang! magazine's Venue of the Year for ten consecutive years.

 Overview

 Rock City is based in Nottingham City Centre, with a capacity of 2,000.
 The club features six bars spread across three rooms.
 The Main Hall and the Basement (Beta) rooms are all-standing during gigs.
 The third room, the Black Cherry Lounge, is operated separately (prior to September 2011 it was known as The Rig).
 Rock City plays host to various sized gigs, from smaller upcoming bands of the underground and local scene, to bands that are in the charts.